johnnynguyenha/CS-240C/README.md

 Features
 The Student Manager project provides the following capabilities:

-  Copy Database: Create a backup of the current binary file containing the student records.\n View All Records: Output all student records stored in the database.\n Search by ID: Retrieve and display a student's information using their unique ID number.\n View by Position: Display the student record at a specific position in the database.\n Add a New Student: Add a new student's details, including name, ID, major, classification, phone number, GPA, and zip code, to the database.\n
+  Copy Database: Create a backup of the current binary file containing the student records.
+  View All Records: Output all student records stored in the database.
+  Search by ID: Retrieve and display a student's information using their unique ID number.
+  View by Position: Display the student record at a specific position in the database.
+  Add a New Student: Add a new student's details, including name, ID, major, classification, phone number, GPA, and zip code, to the database.
-  Remove a Student: Delete a student's record from the database by their ID.\n
+  Remove a Student: Delete a student's record from the database by their ID.

 # Data Structure
 The project uses a struct to store the following information about each student:

 Name: Full name of the student.
 ID: Unique identification number.
 Major: The student’s field of study.
 Classification: Year or level (e.g., freshman, sophomore, etc.).
 Phone Number: Contact number.
 GPA: Current grade point average.
 Zip Code: Area code for the student's address.

 # Project Structure
-final.c: Main source file containing the implementation of the student manager functions. student.h: Header file that declares the structures used in the project. students.bin: Binary file where student data is stored and retrieved from.
+final.c: Main source file containing the implementation of the student manager functions.
+student.h: Header file that declares the structures used in the project.
+students.bin: Binary file where student data is stored and retrieved from.

 # Usage
 Once the program is running, you will be presented with a menu to interact with the student database.
 You can choose from the following options: